Yielding and memory in a driven mean-field model of glasses: T he yielding transition

 Next, we consider fluctuations quantified through the cycle-to-cycle (stroboscopic) mean square displacement of the individual oscillators

 In Fig.~\ref{fig:fig2}c, we plot the steady-state value of $\text{MSD}(n)$, denoted as $\text{MSD}_{\rm ss}$ (the approach to steady-state is discussed next), against $f_0$. $\text{MSD}_{\rm ss}(f_0)$ significantly grows from zero near the yielding amplitude $f_{\rm y}(J\=0.5)\!\simeq\!0.2$, an observation that mirrors the corresponding behavior of the particle diffusion coefficient in particle-based computer glasses~\cite{Fiocco2013-ak,Kawasaki2016-nb,Parmar2019-wj,Das2020-cw,Schinasi-Lemberg2020-ry}.
 The latter also reveal a clear signature of the yielding transition in transient (non-steady-state) dynamics, where the number of cycles required to reach steady-state grows significantly as the yielding transition is approached from both sides.
-To test this in the mean-field model, we define $f_{\rm acc}\!\equiv\!4f_0n$ and extract the characteristic accumulated driving force $f_{\rm acc}^*$ needed to reach steady-state (see {{\em Appendix}}). $f_{\rm acc}^*(f_0)$ is presented in Fig.~\ref{fig:fig2}d, revealing dynamic slowing-down as $f_{\rm acc}^*\!\to\!f_{\rm y}^{\pm}$, as in computer glasses.
+To test this in the mean-field model, we define $f_{\rm acc}\!\equiv\!4f_0n$ and extract the characteristic accumulated driving force $f_{\rm acc}^*$ needed to reach steady-state (see~{{\em Appendix}}). $f_{\rm acc}^*(f_0)$ is presented in Fig.~\ref{fig:fig2}d, revealing dynamic slowing-down as $f_{\rm acc}^*\!\to\!f_{\rm y}^{\pm}$, as in computer glasses.

 Overall, Figs.~\ref{fig:fig1}-\ref{fig:fig2} establish that the same mean-field model that properly predicts the non-phononic VDoS ${\cal D}_{\rm G}(\omega)$ of glasses in the non-driven regime, undergoes an oscillatory yielding transition that closely resembles that of glassy systems in the driven regime, involving no additional free parameters.
 Next, we will use the model to shed additional light on the yielding transition.
 Specifically, we will explore the relations between the statistical-mechanical properties of configurations visited by a single system during the post-yielding driven dynamics and their non-driven counterparts, corresponding to ensemble averaging over quenched disorder.
 We will also study the effect of the strength of quenched disorder on the yielding transition and its relations to thermal annealing.
+In~{{\em Appendix}}, we demonstrate mechanical memory formation, in which memories can be stored in the model and subsequently extracted.